UCAS code: K100

 The programmes are carefully structured to give you a breadth of understanding of architecture as part of culture and society.

-Your studies will be informed by the contemporary conversations taking place not only in architecture, but in landscape, construction, urbanism, economics, politics and ethical practice.
+Your studies will be informed by the contemporary conversations taking place not only in architecture but also in:

 Our three-year BA Architecture and our four-year MA (Hons) Architecture programme have Architects Registration Board (ARB)/Royal Institute of British Architects (RIBA) Prescription/Accreditation at Part 1.
 Both offer graduates exemption from this stage of their professional qualification.